Click for ALL Body Implants (Pectoral, Calf, Buttock) clinics in the UK & Ireland registered and verified by Consulting

 Some men (particularly bodybuilders) choose to have silicone pectoral implants placed behind the muscles in their chest wall to bulk out their chest and give it more shape.

-In the U.S. according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) in 2017 there were 23 115 buttock augmentation procedures (note: this combines figures for both implants and fat transfer) carried out.
-This is an increase of 25.5% compared to 2016 figures.
+In the U.S. according to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) in 2018 there were 26,774 buttock augmentation procedures (note: this combines figures for both implants and fat transfer) carried out.
+This is an increase of 15.8% compared to 2017 figures and moves it from the 15th most popular surgical procedure in 2014 to the 12th in 2018.

 There are no similar detailed statistics available for the United Kingdom as yet, but this type of cosmetic surgery is becoming increasingly popular in this country too.